 If you can’t find a gym nearby with a WaterRower, the next best thing is to rent one of a WaterRower from the company itself.
 The rental program requires a minimum rental period of three months, and each month costs slightly more than $40 (plus a refundable deposit fee of $200 to cover for damages the machine may incur while in your hands).

 If you’re not happy with the results, you can always return the WaterRower back to the company.
 But if you are, you can go ahead and buy the rowing machine for yourself.

-That said, you’re still better off checking out a WaterRower at a gym than renting it.
-For one thing, you’ll have to pay rental and deposit fees just to rent the machine, and then pay the price of the machine on top of that if you decide to buy it.
+That said, I still think you’re better off checking out a WaterRower at a gym than renting it.
+For one thing, you’ll have to pay a minimum of $320 (rental + deposit fee) just to rent the machine, and then pay the price of the machine on top of that if you decide to buy it.

 If you decide to keep it, you’ll have to pay the full price of the machine as determined by WaterRower.
 Brand new units will still cost the full price.
 That’s on top of the rental fee and deposit fee you paid earlier.

-That’s a pretty good amount of money to try out a machine for three months.
-It's not exactly a horrible deal, but it's just not as good as getting to try it out for free at the gym.
+That’s around $120 to try out a machine for a good three months.
+Not bad, in my opinion, but not as good as getting to try it out for free at the gym.

 Now that you’ve seen how the WaterRower works, you probably already have a pretty good idea of whether this is going to be a great buy for you.

-It does, however, still has a little room for improvement, particularly in terms of the performance monitor.
+It does, however, still has a lot of room for improvement, particularly in terms of the performance monitor.
 WaterRower also needs to listen to what people are saying about some design aspects, specifically in relation to how they may affect people with knee and back problems.